Lynas Rare Earths (LYC) Q2 2026 earnings summary

 Q2 2026 earnings summary

-CEO Amanda Lacaze confirmed her retirement at the end of June, with a search underway for a new leader.
+CEO Amanda Lacaze confirmed her retirement at the end of June, with a transition underway and emphasis on the company's resilience and succession strength.

-Completion of the Lynas 2025 capital program and a robust balance sheet position the company well for future growth.
+Completion of the Lynas 2025 capital program and ongoing execution of the Towards 2030 strategy position the business for continued growth.

 Financial highlights

-Sales of NdPr exceeded production, resulting in inventory drawdown, with expectations to replenish inventory in due course.
+Sales of NdPr exceeded production, resulting in inventory drawdown, with expectations to replenish stocks.

-Closing cash and short-term deposits stood at A$1,030.9m at quarter end.
+Maintained a strong balance sheet with closing cash and short-term deposits at A$1,030.9m at quarter end.

 Payments for capex, exploration, and development totaled A$45.2m for the quarter.